SuSonicTH/uConsole/power/README.md

 # uConsole Power usage

-I ran some stastistics to see how backlight level, wifi, bluetooth and over/underclocking affect the power usage and projected runtime of the uconsole.
+I ran some stastistics to see how backlight level, wifi, bluetooth and over/underclocking affect the power usage and projected runtime of my uconsole with the raspberry pi CM4 module.

-Bleow you'll find an overview of the benchmarks I ran.
+Below you'll find an overview of the benchmarks I ran.
 In the stats subdirectory you'll find all the raw data taken.
 All data with graphs are also available in [Google Docs](https://docs.google.com/spreadsheets/d/1pOxwXdjOGgtJILX_jXlkyKt9TFnzl48nyjTw3aHt3zE/edit?usp=sharing)

 *WARNING:*
 *I'm not a statistics guy and this is the first time that I'm doing some detailed power usage benchmarks (other then eyball them) so take the numbers with a grain of salt*